-Professor and Director of Graduate Studies for Spanish
+Professor of Spanish and Director of Graduate Studies for Spanish

-He is currently working on literary patronage, relaciones and memoirs in the Court of Philip III, focusing primarily on Luis Cabrera de Córdoba’s Relaciones de las cosas sucedidas en La Corte de España desde 1599 hasta 1614, a work that will serve as a research source for Court history, ceremony, and literary culture in Spain’s Golden Age.
+Professor Sieber is currently working on literary patronage, relaciones, and memoirs in the Court of Philip III.
+He is preparing a scholarly edition Luis Cabrera de Córdoba’s once-lost manuscript Relaciones de las cosas sucedidas en La Corte de España desde 1599 hasta 1614, a work that will serve as a research source for Court history, ceremony, and literary culture in Spain’s Golden Age.

 Hi is also preparing two further projects.
 The first, Literary Patronage in the Court of Philip III (1598-1621), is an interdisciplinary study of court literature; the interrelationships between history, art history, theater, prose and lyric poetry written and/or performed during the early years of the seventeenth century in Spain.
 The second, Madrid and the Spanish Golden Age, is a project based on documents housed in the Archivo de La Villa de Madrid (Town Council Archive) about urban life in the Court from 1590-1621.

 Professor Sieber teaches a range of graduate and undergraduate courses on Renaissance and Baroque Spanish literature.
 He has supervised more than twenty-five dissertations and his students have gone on to positions at, among others, Boston University, Cornell University, Indiana University, Tufts University, University of Georgia, University of California, Berkeley, University of Florida, Washington University, St. Louis, Cal Tech, University of Massachusetts, Amherst, Duke University, Vanderbilt University, and Wesleyan University.